lingduoduo/Deep-Learning/Tensorflow/Tensorflow.md

 avg_pool_1d(x)
 ```

 **Convolutional Neural Network(CNN)**
 - Flatten layer
 - Patterns can appear anywhere in the data
-- Convoluations are a weak form of memory about space
+- Convolutions are a weak form of memory about space
 ```python
 # tf.keras.layers.Flatten(
 #     data_format=None, **kwargs